Italy: The Dolomites, Bolzano to Ora

 Show Itinerary:

-We suggest arriving in Europe at least one day prior to the start date as your tour begins at 12:00 p.m.
-Make your own independent travel arrangements from Innsbruck to Bolzano, where you will begin your Self-Guided Bicycle Vacation.
-(If you travel by train from the Innsbruck International Airport, the journey is two hours.
-For details, refer to your VBT Handbook.)
+Make your own independent travel arrangements to Bolzano, where you will begin your Self-Guided Bicycle Vacation.
+For details, refer to your VBT Vacation Preparation Handbook.

 At 12:00 p.m., meet your Local host in the lobby of the Parkhotel Laurin for your Welcome Orientation, along with any other VBT guests arriving on the same day.
 Please be dressed and ready for cycling.
 Your Local host will be carrying a VBT sign.